ByteFoundryAU/awesome-bytefoundry/awesome-but-unknown-debian-packages.md

 (surprise! apt doesnt remove config files when it removes packages, remove with --purge to clean them. i.e. `apt-get --purge remove foo` )

+### debsums

+Check MD5's of files against what they were in the .deb file when installed

+    * `debsums --changed` - reports only changed files
+    * `debsums --changed --config` - reports only changed config files

 ### dhcpdump

 Like tcpdump, but knows all about dhcp